Billy's Hollywood Screen Kiss

 Plot

 Midwest native Billy Collier is an aspiring photographer in Los Angeles, who has had little artistic success and much romantic frustration.
-While out to coffee with his roommate Georgiana, he comes up with the idea of recreating iconic screen kisses from Hollywood movies.
+While out for coffee with his roommate named Georgiana, he comes up with the idea of recreating iconic screen kisses from Hollywood movies.
 That night at a party, Billy's friend Perry agrees to finance the project.
-Billy serendipitously runs into their coffee waiter Gabriel, whom he recruits to model.
+Later, Billy serendipitously runs into their coffee waiter Gabriel, whom he recruits to model.

 More details